afrtite00/afrtite00/README.md

 - 👋 Hi, I’m @afrtite00

-- 🌱 I’m currently learning Dart and Flutter and json and working on a Flutter app (video platform)
+- 🌱 I’m currently learning Dart, Flutter and json , and I'm working on a Flutter app (video platform)

 - 📫 How to reach me my email: <afrtiteabdo12@gmail.com>